-I insist that you use good chocolate.
 For one thing, additives and emulsifiers in regular chocolate chips are added to maintain their shape, which prevents the chocolate from melting into gooey goodness.
-I also find them too sweet.

 3. The cookie dough.

-It is SO annoying to start a baking recipe only to learn that you have to chill the dough for hours.
+It is SO irritating to start a baking recipe only to learn that you have to chill the dough for hours.